spcourse/data/10 Acquisition/scraping/10 Scraping.md

 ### Building `moviescraper.py`

-To get you started we have provided you with a script ([moviescraper.py]) that loads the correct IMDB address, makes a local backup of it (`movies.html`) and outputs a CSV file (`movies.csv`) that will contain only a header until you complete the implementation of the functions `extract_movies(dom)` and `save_csv(outfile, movies)`.
+To get you started we have provided you with a script (`moviescraper.py`) that loads the correct IMDB address, makes a local backup of it (`movies.html`) and outputs a CSV file (`movies.csv`) that will contain only a header until you complete the implementation of the functions `extract_movies(dom)` and `save_csv(outfile, movies)`.
 Note that if you want to check your `movies.csv` file in Excel on a Mac, add 'sep=,' as the first line of the file.
 This way the file is parsed correctly in columns.

-Open up and read the `moviescraper.py`-file.
-Note that this is just some scaffolding, so you actually don't have to use this at all.
-As long as your code runs at the end of the day and produces the right results in a CSV file, we're happy.
+Open up and read the `moviescraper.py`-file (note that this is just some scaffolding, so you actually don't have to use this at all.
+As long as your code runs at the end of the day and produces the right results in a CSV file, we're happy).
+You can run the `moviescraper.py` script with the command `python moviescraper.py`.

+`moviescraper.py` contains 4 functions:

+* `extract_movies(dom)`, which will be implemented by you.
+This function should extract a list of the top 50 movies from the DOM (from the IMDB website).
+* `save_csv(outfile, movies)` will also be implemented by you.
+This function should output a CSV file that contains the top 50 movies you've found in the `extract_movies(dom)` function.
+*  `simple_get(url)` and `is_good_response(resp)` are already implemented. `simple_get(url)` returns the HTML content of the website.

+In the main function the HTML content is retrieved, which is then written to the current directory.
+Next, the HTML file is parsed into a DOM representation.
+With this dom representation, the movies can be extracted and saved into a csv file.

-First, implement the `extract_movies(dom)` function.
-It should extract a list of the highest rated movies from the passed DOM (which is of the IMDB page).
+The first step for you is to implement the `extract_movies(dom)` function.
+This function should extract a list of the highest rated movies from the passed DOM (which is of the IMDB page).
 Each movie entry should be a dictionary that contains the following fields:
   - Title
   - Rating
   - Year of release (only a number!)